-As a service to our customers, dealers and friends, Bell Performance hosts quarterly webinars on fuel topics of interest to their friends and their customers.
+As a service to our customers, dealers, and friends, Bell Performance hosts quarterly webinars on fuel topics of interest to their friends and their customers.
 This is a transcript of one of these recent webinars called What’s Your Fuel Health Score?
 We will be publishing it as a multi-part series.
 If you would like to watch the archived presentation, please click here.

 Welcome to our webinar today on what's my fuel health score.
 I am Erik Bjornstad, I am the technical information director here at Bell Performance, and today we want to talk today about stored fuels.
 The way the stored fuel has changed in the last 10 or 20 years, it's become more important than ever to maintain that fuel.

 But the trouble is, there's just so much information out there on what you should be doing and what you shouldn't be doing.
 It can kind of get overwhelming.
 You know, the Internet is great.
 It's fundamentally changed our society and also the way everyone does business, to the point where we wouldn't dream of not being able to find out almost anything we think that we want to know and we expect to have that information at our fingertips at a moment's notice.
-In fact, it's gotten to the point where we sometimes feel almost a aggrieved if we have to wait more than like three seconds for a particular webpage to load.
+In fact, it's gotten to the point where we sometimes feel almost aggrieved if we have to wait more than three seconds for a particular webpage to load.

 What happens when we get overloaded with all this information?
 I mean, have you ever gone into a restaurant and they bring you a menu that looks like a doctoral dissertation of food choices?

-I remember my wife and I going into a Cheesecake Factory and they hand you this menu and you're just swamped with all these choices.
+I remember my wife and me going into a Cheesecake Factory and they hand you this menu and you're just swamped with all these choices.
 Not even counting, you know, the 40 different kinds of cheesecake they have.
 Actually, marketing professionals in the restaurant industry are coming around to the idea that maybe having a menu that weighs 12 pounds may actually hurt their food sales.
 Because it gets to the point where it makes it more difficult for people to make decisions.

 That is what the research shows in all areas across the spectrum.
 The more information, the more choices you have, even if it happens to be the right information, the more difficult it becomes to make decisions.
-Whether it's picking something from the menu at a restaurant or trying to, to settle on the right solution to some kind of problem in some fuel that you might be managing.
+Whether it's picking something from the menu at a restaurant or trying to settle on the right solution to some kind of problem in some fuel that you might be managing.